WAIFS AND UNSUNG HEROES;

 If you fail to respond perfectly

-to the Waif's needs (which requires you to be a mind reader),
+to the Waif's needs/wants (which requires you to be a mind

-she'll come across so hurt and disappointed, you'll believe you've
+reader), she'll come across so hurt and disappointed,

-committed a heinous act!
-It doesn't matter how lofty or thoughtful
+you'll believe you've committed a heinous act!
+It doesn't matter

-your intentions and gestures were, a Borderline will extract a
+how noble or thoughtful your intentions and gestures were, a Borderline

-pound of flesh from you for not intuiting her desires/needs,
+will extract a pound of flesh from you for not intuiting

-and letting her down.
-The upshot is, you'll feel horrible about
+her desires or needs, and letting her down.
+The upshot is, you'll

-yourself, and that's the intended consequence~ how else
+feel horrible about yourself, and that's the intended consequence~

-could she get you to jump through all those hoops to please her??
+how else could she get you to propel yourself through

 The man-child of a Waif